Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment

 \subsection{Discussion}

-In many realistic scenarios, multiple challenges plague existing FSL methods to be applied to real-world FS-FGR problems.
-For example, objects in natural images are small and backgrounds are cluttered, thus, real-world applications may find it particularly hard to recognize relevant objects only from image-level labels alone, but expert annotators are too expensive to collect.
 In this paper, we explore a two-stage weakly-supervised framework by introducing two parameter-free adjustments: \textit{background suppression} and \textit{foreground alignment}.
 Here, we also conduct some analyses to intuitively demonstrate the effectiveness and limitation of the proposed method.

 To deal with the cluttered background, we propose a BAS module to disentangle the foreground object and background distraction in an image.
 As shown in Table~\ref{tab:diss}, `Ours(w/~BAS)' achieves significant and consistent improvement on both 1-shot and 5-shot tasks when compared to `Ours(w/o~BAS)'.
 But as seen in Fig.~\ref{fig:vis}, we note that our BAS is inconsistent for localizing objects of different sizes, especially poorer localization for small objects in the corner.
 Although the refined image generated by BAS covers the entire area of the foreground, it also contains some low-activated background regions when compared to the foreground region cropped by the ground-truth bounding box.

 Going further, we attempt to achieve better localization of the foreground object by using BAS twice, \ie, Ours(w/~BAS$\times$2), which is devised to maximize the ratio of foreground activation and overall activation.
 It is a pity that the performance does not achieve further improvement as expected, which also indicates that the proposed BAS is insufficient to resist background distractions in some cases.
 The underlying reason could be that the limitation of feature map resolution causes imprecise localization, especially since the distribution between the foreground and background is unbalanced.